boazreicher/mosaic-plot/docs/docs/data.md

 | 1647399656000      | usw1-01 | us-west-1 | 875 |
 | 1647399656000       | use1-03 | us-east-1 | 125 |
 | 1647399656000      | use1-02 | us-east-1 | 14 |

 !!! hint inline

+    Converting the above format (single data frame, no labels) to the supported one can be achieved by using the [`Prepare time series transform`](https://grafana.com/docs/grafana/next/panels/transform-data/transformation-functions/#prepare-time-series)

+!!! hint inline